 Teaching Employment and Interview Skills – Provide training and education to the residents regarding how to become gainfully employed and how to interview for jobs.
 Some of the skills in this area include but are not limited to dressing for an interview, completing a resume and cover letter, searching for appropriate positions, and skills necessary for the interview process.

 Teaching Childcare and Parenting Skills – Provide education and training to residents regarding childcare and parenting skills.
 Some of the skill in this area include but are not limited to first aid for children, appropriate discipline, time management, educational games, how to help with homework and school projects, modeling appropriate behaviors and manners, and other skills as assigned by the Shelter Coordinator.

-Mentoring – Being a mentor to the residents and offering them support, encouragement, and guidance in a nonjudgmental nature to help create a bond and a support system for the residents.
+Mentoring – Be a mentor to the residents and offer them support, encouragement, and guidance in a nonjudgmental manner to help create a bond and a support system for the residents.
 This may include being a mentor even after the resident leaves NUMAS Haus.

-Homework Helper – Helping the children with homework if the mother does not have the knowledge to assist the children.
-This includes all school subject areas that a child may be encountering in preschool through the sixth grade.
+Homework Helper – Help the children with homework if the mother does not have the knowledge to assist the children.
+This includes all school subject areas that a child may encounter in preschool through the sixth grade.
 This will normally take place at NUMAS Haus in late afternoon or early evening times and sometimes even on the weekends.